Veganism: Media depictions

 Veganism is often misrepresented in media.
-Some argue that veganism has been dismissed in news media or that clickbait culture often portrays feminists and vegans as "irrational extremists."
-This is because in Western societies, "meat-based diets are the norm" with those who avoid meat still representing "a small minority," with more women than men as vegan and vegetarian, with women being "under-represented in the mass media," the latter influencing more to be vegetarians.
+Some argue that veganism has been dismissed in news media, or that clickbait culture often portrays feminists and vegans as "irrational extremists".
+This is because in Western societies meat-based diets are the norm", with those who avoid meat still representing "a small minority", more women than men as vegan and vegetarian, and women being "under-represented in the mass media", the latter influencing more to be vegetarians.
 Others have noted those who are vegetarian and vegan are met with "acceptance, tolerance, or hostility" after they divulge they are vegetarian or vegan.
-There are a number of vegan stereotypes, including claims they hate meat-eaters, are always hungry, weak, angry, or moralistic.
+There are a number of vegan stereotypes, including claims they hate carnists, are always hungry, weak, angry, or moralistic.
 The hatred of vegans has been termed as vegaphobia by some individuals.
-Farhad Manjoo, in 2019, stated that "preachy vegans are something of a myth," and argued that in pop culture, and generally, it is "still widely acceptable to make fun of vegans."
+In 2019, Farhad Manjoo stated that "preachy vegans are something of a myth" and argued that in pop culture, and generally, it is "still widely acceptable to make fun of vegans."